hustf/BitmapMaps.jl/README.md

 ```
 # Current state

 Code has been adapted from environments 'geoarrays' and 'tutorial_images, as well as package 'RouteMap.jl'.
+Step 11 is currently missing.
-Step 10 is currently missing. `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
+Step 10 needs some tweaking and is temporary. `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
 Cairo / Pango has long-standing font issues on Windows, we currently pin the version.
 We could use Inkscape, but it seems to be affected as well.

 Some of the changes from scripting workflow: